WavePlayz/Script-API/README.md

 > **Tip:** Create shortcuts to those directories for quick access.

-next hope on to these folders that we will use during during the development process
+next locate these folder that we will use during our the development
  - `development_behavior_packs`
  - `development_resource_packs`